akanksha785/Anxiety_project/README.md

 gut microbiota and brain (the gut-brain axis) that may lead to perinatal anxiety as perinatal anxiety is common (~20%) and leads to negative consequences for the mother and the infant (e.g., preterm birth, neurological delays).
 The objectives of this research are:
-i) to establish associations between maternal gut microbiota and anxiety levels during the perinatal time
+i) to establish associations between maternal gut microbiota and anxiety levels during the perinatal time.